-Mr. MacDonald is an oil and gas banking professional with 16 years of experience as a corporate director and 27 years of experience as a senior officer of several Canadian chartered banks, including 18 years in Alberta and 9 years in the United States.
+Mr. MacDonald has been a director of the Company since 2017.
+Mr. MacDonald is an oil and gas banking professional with 17 years of experience as a corporate director and 27 years of experience as a senior officer of several Canadian chartered banks, including 18 years in Alberta and 9 years in the United States.
 He has expertise in oil and gas banking/financing, having handled and provided advisory services on strategic alternatives for senior and bridge debt structuring, project financing, mezzanine debt structuring, portfolio management, financial analysis and loan re-structuring.
 From 1998 to 2003, he was a Director, Oil & Gas, Commercial Banking, with CIBC World Markets Inc. From 1993 to 1998, Mr. MacDonald was Vice President, Oil & Gas Group with CIBC.
 Mr. MacDonald graduated from the University of Saskatchewan (Regina Campus) with a Bachelor of Business Administration degree (major in Economics and Finance and minor in Accounting).
 He is a Fellow of the Institute of Canadian Bankers and has completed the academic requirements for the Director Education Program of the Institute of Corporate Directors.